Can a relationship survive without intimacy?

 Intimacy builds strong foundations for couples to survive through the toughest of times, an anchor for when the going gets tough and the constant reassurance that you aren’t alone.
 It’s the need to be as close as emotionally possible to the one person we’ve promised to spend the rest of our lives with.

 Physical and emotional intimacy go hand in hand: for a long-standing relationship, you can’t create a physical connection without inducing emotional intimacy.
-Lacking emotional intimacy whilst the physical connection is thriving can develop complications with trust, anger, frustration and confusion for couples.
+Lacking emotional intimacy whilst the physical connection is thriving can develop complications with trust, anger, frustration, and confusion.

 In a similar breath, possessing a fiercely unique emotional intimacy without having physical intimacy, is incredibly difficult to maintain a relationship that has both individual and collective needs.